Harry-Yates/Harry-Yates/README.md

 Stockholm 3° ☀️ · London 14° ☁️

 # 3°
 ☀️ **This afternoon, clear skies with excellent visibility, feels like -1°.
-Golden hour now.**
+Golden hour for ~45 mins.**

 **↑** 3° **↓** -1° · Tomorrow: ☁️ 2°
 Week: █▅▅▅▁▃▁ (0° to 3°)